Norma ALLEN

 and then was exchanged back to the Confederacy for captured Union

-• Milit-Serv 24, 2 May 1863 - Battle Of Chancellorsville, Chancellorsville, Virginia
+soldiers and returned to service with CSA.• Milit-Serv 24, 2 May 1863 - Battle Of Chancellorsville, Chancellorsville, Virginia

 Joseph L. Ray was pushed into the fighting at Chancellorsville.
 He did